-If you put a couple hundred dollars towards getting a certification or having a resume professionally created how much more money do you think you could make at your current job?
+If you put a couple hundred dollars towards getting a certification or having a résumé professionally created, how much more money do you think you could make at your current job?

-And for potentially faster returns starting your own business could be a smart move.
+And for potentially faster returns, starting your own business could be a smart move.

 There are tons of businesses you could invest in though, beyond the scope of online work.
 If you need some ideas check out these posts:

-- Also, check out the Young Millionaire Series
+Also, check out the young millionaire series.

 If you’re just getting started investing it’s important that you have realistic expectations.
 You’re not going to get rich by investing $100 into the stock market and waiting a year.

 It will take time for your investments to pay off.
 But small amounts do add up!
-If you continually invest your money you’ll be better off in the long run.
+If you continually invest your money, you’ll be better off in the long run.

 What was the first investment you ever made?
 Do you have any other small investment ideas?